 Researchers from The University of Western Australia (UWA) are finding new clues to protect children from food allergies.

 The researchers discovered that acting on some components of these mites, which are found in breastmilk, could dramatically increase the chance of egg allergy prevention in offspring.
-The researchers, who were supported in part by the Family Larsson-Rosenquist Foundation, said their findings now need further testing in large randomised control trials.
+The researchers, who were supported in part by FLRF, said their findings now need further testing in large randomized control trials.